crtorreg/bioimage.io/docs/contribute_models/tutorials.md

 **Tags**: `denoising`, `PSSR`, `microtubules`, `encoder-decoder`, `deblurring`, `fluorescence`, `2D`, `HeLa cells`, `deepimagej`, `ilastik`, `image restoration`, `trained-model` etc.

 ## Considerations for the model description file (format_version>=0.4.2)
-When following the BioImage.IO Model Resource Description File Specification provided at https://github.com/bioimage-io/spec-bioimage-io, it is important that you pay special attention to the following:
+When following the [BioImage.IO Model Resource Description File Specification](https://github.com/bioimage-io/spec-bioimage-io), it is important that you pay special attention to the following:
 * Choose an input and output test images so we can check that your model runs correctly in the chosen [consumer software](https://bioimage.io/docs/#/consumer_software/model_runner)
 * Choose a representative cover image of the task performed by your model.
 This image will be used in the model card to guide the users through the model search.
 * Pre-processing and post-processing should be always described.
 For that, you can check which [processing routines are supported](https://github.com/bioimage-io/spec-bioimage-io/blob/master/supported_formats_and_operations.md#pre--and-postprocessing) at the moment.